umotif-public/terraform-aws-lambda/README.md

 # Terraform AWS Lambda

-Terraform module to create [AWS Lambda](https://aws.amazon.com/lambda/) services.
+Terraform module to create [AWS Lambda](https://aws.amazon.com/lambda/) service.

+**NOTE**: This module is missing a ton of features - feel free to create a pull request to add in more features!

 ## Terraform versions